 Wayne Health doctors are experts in the diagnosis and treatment of a wide range of respiratory conditions, including:

 Sleep medicine is a particular area of expertise for Wayne Health.
 The following symptoms may be an indication that you have a sleep disorder:

 Wayne Health physicians and researchers are faculty members at Wayne State University School of Medicine who conduct basic, translational and clinical research.
-This makes the latest treatments and clinical trials available to you sooner than other providers without a medical school affiliation, and before FDA approval or commercial availability.
+This makes the latest treatments and clinical trials available to you sooner than other providers without a medical school affiliation.
+Some of our areas of research include:

-The research interests of the WSU Sleep Research Laboratory include control of breathing during sleep, the role of gender in the biological origin of sleep-disordered breathing, and upper airway mechanics during sleep.
+The WSU Sleep Research Laboratory’s areas of research interest include control of breathing during sleep, the role of gender in the biological origin of sleep-disordered breathing, and upper airway mechanics during sleep.